aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a RTF to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a RTF to XLSB conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the conversion process.
+This API is a full package of various APIs that can deal with different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting RTF to XLSB involves two steps.
+Firstly, you need to use Aspose.Words for Python via .NET API to convert the RTF file to HTML.
+After that, you can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a comprehensive package that can help you with a wide range of tasks.
+It can help you convert RTF to XLSB, as well as other formats such as DOCX, XLSX, PPTX, PDF, and more.
+It also provides features such as document manipulation, document comparison, document security, and more.

+The API is easy to use and can be integrated into your application quickly.
+It also supports a wide range of platforms such as Windows, Linux, and Mac.
+Furthermore, it is highly reliable and secure, so you can be sure that your data is safe.

+Overall, Aspose.Total for Python via .NET API is a great choice for adding a RTF to XLSB conversion feature to your application.
+It is a comprehensive package that can help you with a wide range of tasks, and it is easy to use and highly reliable.

 {{% /blocks/products/pf/feature-page-summary %}}